DucPhuNguyen0412/JobScraper/README.md

 ---

-# JobSpy UI Edition
+# JobScraper

-**JobSpy UI Edition** is a comprehensive job scraping library with a dynamic UI for real-time input and output.
+**JobScraper** is a comprehensive job scraping library with a dynamic UI for real-time input and output.

 ## Features